-16. Appellate Decisions
+17. Appellate Decisions

 Don't discuss the substance of an appellate court's decision without first indicating whether the court was affirming or reversing a lower court decision, briefly explaining the basis of the earlier decision.
+This is really important, since it's much easier for an appellate court to affirm a lower court decision than to reverse it.
+The reader would like to know.

-17. Reading
+18. Reading

 Good writers learn from others.
 When you're having trouble writing, take a break and treat yourself to some good writing.
-There is good writing in law reviews: scan the Yale,

-Harvard, Stanford, Environmental, or other law reviews and read a article or an introduction and conclusion that seems interesting.
+There is some good writing in law reviews: scan the Yale, Harvard, Stanford, Environmental, or other law reviews and read an article or an introduction and conclusion that seems interesting.
 If you're fed up with legal analysis, read The New Yorker.
 Remember, good legal writing is little different from good writing; it is simply a higher art.
 You cannot influence people who do not hear you without good writing.

-18. Advice
+19. Advice

-Here are recent comments on a student paper that typify the types of writing problems I see frequently: "You don't know how to write active-voice verbs consistently; you don't write in past tense about past events; and you use too many quotes as a substantive for analysis.
+Here are recent comments on a student paper that typify the types of writing problems I see frequently: "You don't know how to write active-voice verbs consistently; you don't write in past tense about past events; and you use too many quotes as a substitute for analysis.
 You need to become a better editor of what you write."